ssamilg/horse-race-simulator/README.md

 A dynamic, interactive Vue.js application that simulates horse racing with realistic mechanics and a comprehensive championship system.

 > **Note:** This project was created by me, with coding assistance from Cursor IDE.
 [Learn more about this approach](#-development-assistance).
+>
+> I have many ideas for future enhancements to this project, but as this was primarily a technical exercise rather than a passion project, I'm sharing these ideas instead of implementing them.
+[Check out potential improvements](#-future-improvements).

 ## 🌐 Live Demo